sentioxyz/iota/crates/iota-aws-orchestrator/README.md

 - the grafana dashboard
 - the benchmarking clients

-for example when running the command `cargo run --bin sui-aws-orchestrator -- benchmark --committee 4 fixed-load --loads 500 --duration 500`, we'll need the following amount of instances available:
+for example when running the command `cargo run --bin iota-aws-orchestrator -- benchmark --committee 4 fixed-load --loads 500 --duration 500`, we'll need the following amount of instances available:

 - `4 instances` to run the validators (since we set `--committee 4`)
 - `1 instance` to run the grafana dashboard (by default only 1 is needed)